approov/quickstart-flutter-httpclient/README.md

 ### IOS

-The `approov_service_flutter_httpclient` generates a [Cocoapods](https://cocoapods.org) dependency file which must be installed by executing:
+The `approov_service_flutter_httpclient` generates a [Cocoapods](https://cocoapods.org) dependency file which can be installed by executing:

 ```Bash
 pod install
 ```

-in the directory containing the ios project files.
+in the directory containing the iOS project files.

 ## INITIALIZING APPROOV SERVICE